crowdfavorite/wp-social/readme.txt

 5. Make sure your plugin or uploads directory writable to allow the cron jobs to fetch new comments from Twitter and Facebook
 6. (Optional) Register for and add your [Twitter @anywhere API key](http://dev.twitter.com/anywhere) to the settings page to enable Twitter hovercards

-== Upgrade Notice ==

-Social 2.0 is a ground-up rewrite from 1.x and a highly recommended upgrade for all users.
-Enhancements include posting to Facebook Pages, bringing in Facebook Likes, improved Retweet comment display and numerous bug fixes and changes to increase reliability.

-If you have customized your Social comment templates or CSS, please refer to the [Upgrade Guide on GitHub](https://github.com/crowdfavorite/wp-social/wiki/Upgrading-from-1.x-to-2.0).

 == Frequently Asked Questions ==

 = Who created this plugin? =